ATOMScience-org/AMPL/atomsci/ddm/examples/data_curation/README.md

 This AMPL package automates protein-ligand binding data download for a custom list of targets (protein) from small-molecule databases such as ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/), and ExCAPE-DB (https://solr.ideaconsult.net/search/excape/).
 The script also creates machine-learning-ready curated datasets along with some basic Exploratory Data Analysis ([EDA](https://en.wikipedia.org/wiki/Exploratory_data_analysis)) plots.

 Please note that this package has been developed using Python Object Oriented Programming concepts to provide a flexible open-source environment.
 We envision users bringing in small-molecule bioactive databases of their choice or use information (features) other than the ones referred to in this document.
-Users with some effort can easily -need Python programming- plug in other input database source data under `DB` folder and by extending the `custom_data_curation.py` and configuration file, `config_parser.ini` script.
+Users with some effort can easily -need Python programming- plug in other input database source data under `DB` folder (see below) and by extending the `custom_data_curation.py` and configuration file, `config_parser.ini` script.

 ## Software/hardware requirements: